ArvindDesikan/BBB-Quadcopter-Project/README.md

 - This is being investigated with MRAS to filter the IMU based estimation of velocity and position which accumulate drift error over time.

 Call ./Work/makeall to build a ".cpp".
 The executable is stored at /Executables/

+Before executing any file, execute startup.sh
+- It will load the necessary pwm device-tree-overlays and create dynamic folders in /sys/class/pwm